 Several factors can cause a rash in this area:

-• Diaper Rash: Though more common around the diaper area, it can extend up to the stomach if diapers are tight or leak.
+- Diaper Rash: Though more common around the diaper area, it can extend upward if diapers are tight, leak, rub the skin, or trap moisture for too long.

-• Heat Rash (Miliaria): Babies sweat easily and may develop tiny red bumps when overheated.
+- Heat Rash (Miliaria): Babies can overheat easily and may develop tiny red or clear bumps when sweat becomes trapped under the skin.

-• Contact Dermatitis: Exposure to soaps, detergents, lotions, or fabrics can irritate sensitive skin.
+- Contact Dermatitis: Exposure to soaps, detergents, lotions, wipes, fabrics, or clothing dyes can irritate sensitive skin.

-• Infections: Viral infections like roseola or bacterial infections like impetigo can cause rashes.
+- Infections: Viral infections like roseola or bacterial infections like impetigo can cause rashes and may need medical evaluation.

 Identifying Symptoms and Patterns of Baby Rash on Stomach